 National park visitors will feel impacts of job cuts

-After DOGE job cuts and an ongoing staffing shortage, former National Park Service employee Sydney Hansen isn't sure whether anyone will be available to lead popular cave tours at Jewel Cave National Monument in the Black Hills moving forward.
+Due to DOGE cuts and an ongoing staffing shortage, former National Park Service employee Sydney Hansen isn't sure whether anyone will be available to lead popular cave tours at Jewel Cave National Monument in the Black Hills this summer.

 On Feb.
 14, Hansen was in the final stages of training to lead cave tours in preparation of the upcoming summer tourist season.
 Jewel Cave and Wind Cave national parks are both low on staff to take visitors on the tours, she said.

-"My heart just dropped," she recalled in an interview with News Watch.
+"My heart just dropped," she said.
 "We were told we were safe if we had a good employee evaluation, so I felt pretty good."

-According to recent reports, the park service has eliminated 1,000 jobs and accepted 700 early retirement offers from employees as part of the DOGE employment crackdown.
-The effects of the cuts are being felt around the country, as visitor centers closed at sites in Arizona, some parks restricted open hours and patron wait times have increased.
+As of February, the park service had eliminated 1,000 jobs and accepted 700 early retirement offers from employees.
+The effects of the cuts are being felt around the country, as some parks restricted open hours and patron wait times have increased.

 By Bart Pfankuch